OliverAHolmes/salesforce-playwright/README.md

 # Salesforce Playwright Integration Example

-# Project Description
+## Project Description
-A project to automate Salesforce org set up.
+A project to automate Salesforce Scratch Org set up using Playwright: https://playwright.dev/.

-# How to use this example
+## How to use this example

-# How to Use the Project
+---

+1. Clone project and install required packages:
+    + `$ git clone git@github.com:OliverAHolmes/salesforce-playwright.git`
+    + `$ npm install`

+2. Open `tests/example.spec.ts`

+3. Update `sfdxProjectDir` to the directory of your SFDX project.

+4. Make your Playwright automations, making sure you include:
+    - await page.goto(sfOrgUrlFrontDoor);
+    - await page.goto(sfOrgUrl + '/lightning/page/home');

+    There is a example included that add nav items.
+---